The freedom and joy you get from adventuring in a pop-up camper comes at a cost.

 Rinse off the dirty soap with clean water and dry with a cotton towel.

 Add a protective coating with a spray or wax and buff it out evenly across the surface.
-Again, we recommend 303 Marine & Recreation Aerospace Protectant for that.
+Again, I recommend 303 Marine & Recreation Aerospace Protectant for that.

 303 Marine & Recreation Aerospace Protectant